PavanRangani/docs/docs/prd/incentive-stock/exercise.md

 Its date input field.
 Its a mandatory field.

-Its always either grater than `Exercise Date + 1 year + 1 day`.
+Its always grater than `Exercise Date + 1 year + 1 day`.
 For e.g. If Exercise Date is `12/25/2019` then qualified date must be grater than `12/26/2020`.

 #### QSBS Qualified